-The Rib and Loin sections of beef produce some of the best steaks.
-They also produce the most expensive cuts of meat.
-To get the most for your money we suggest you take a step up and take a serious look at the chuck.
+Chuck steak is a cut of beef that is part of the subprimal cut known as the chuck.
 The chuck primal sits above the rib primal and includes the shoulder.
-There are a number of intersecting muscles in the that can make chuck steaks tough and causes the grain of the meat to change several times in a single cut.
-Being mindful of this will help select and carve these cuts.
+The top blade section is desirable for grilling because it becomes very tender once the gristle is removed.
+There are a number of intersecting muscles that can cause the grain of chuck meat to change several times in a single cut.
+Being mindful of this will help you to select and carve these cuts.

 - Chuck Eye Steak: This steak is cut from right next to the rib eye steak.
-It is the best, in my opinion, of the chuck steaks and a great deal when compared to the ribeye.
 This is a perfect steak for grilling and can go from the package to the grill with just a little salt and pepper.

-- Shoulder Top Blade: Also known as the flat iron steak, this is a perfect steak for the grill.
-The characteristic marbling gives this steak plenty of flavor.
-It is also a tender steak.
+- Shoulder Top Blade: Also known as the flat iron steak, this is also a perfect steak for the grill.
+A tender steak, its characteristic marbling gives it plenty of flavor.

-- Shoulder Center or Ranch Steak is a thin, tender.
-It generally has less fat than other chuck steaks so the flavor might be a little light.
-We suggest brushing this steak with olive oil, sprinkling with salt and pepper, and adding some basic herbs like oregano to bring out the flavor a little more.
+- Shoulder Center or Ranch Steak is tender and generally has less fat than other chuck steaks, so the flavor might be a little light.
+Try brushing this steak with olive oil, sprinkling with salt and pepper, and adding some basic herbs like oregano to bring out the flavor a little more.
 This is a thinner steak so watch it closely to prevent overcooking it.

 - Shoulder Petite Tender or mock tender steak comes from the point of the chuck primal next to the top blade.
 While generally a flavorful little steak, this cut definitely needs a good marinade if you intend to grill it.